qxf2/rust-selenium-beginners/README.md

         chromedriver

-- If you are running in Mozilla than open a terminal and run the driver with the following command
+- If you are running in firefox than open a terminal and run the driver with the following command

         geckodriver --port 9515